tinywatcher/tinywatcher/README.md

 * **YAML-based config** — familiar and editable by anyone
 * One file can define log inputs, resource thresholds, and alert rules
+* Support for both single alert or array of alerts per rule
 * Minimal setup: drop in your YAML and run

 ---